khalilcui/khalilcui/README.md

 ---

-## 💬 Quote
+## 💬 Final Quote

 <div align="center">

-🔥 “Build.
-Break.
-Learn.
-Repeat.” 🔥
+⚡ “Think like an attacker, build like an engineer, secure like a DevSecOps pro.” ⚡

 </div>